-Posted by MIT Sloan Executive Education - 15 days ago
+Posted by MIT Sloan Executive Education - 5 months and 23 days ago

 Many organization think of digital transformation as the implementation and use of cutting-edge technologies.
 But advancements in information technology—and the Internet of things (IoT) in particular—pose opportunities and challenges that far transcend technology.
 In order to seize strategic advantage with IoT, many businesses require hard fought for alent and organizational shifts.
 In fact, our new online course, Internet of Things: Business Implications and Opportunities, approaches IoT as a leadership opportunity and a mechanism to transform business, rather than viewing it as a purely technical topic.